Ranger 6: Mission profile

 Early on the morning of January 31, the command was sent to fire the midcourse correction engine, which performed flawlessly and set the probe on an impact course with the Sea of Tranquility.
 On February 2, JPL technicians prepared for the final phase of the mission.
 Ranger 6 began its descent and trajectory calculations determined that impact would occur close to the intended area.
 With the probe's angle suitable for taking images, the order was given to turn on the camera with 13 minutes and 10 seconds until impact.
 After an initial warm-up phase, the command to power them on was sent.
 However, no imagery or any sign of camera operation appeared.
 Two more commands were sent to turn on the camera, but still, nothing happened even though all other systems continued to operate normally.
 At 01:24 AM, impact with the Moon occurred and telemetry transmission from Ranger 6 ceased.
 The mission was over and for the 12th time in a row, a U.S. attempt to send a probe to the Moon had malfunctioned.
 Even worse, it had occurred one week before NASA officials were planning to announce to Congress their projected US$5.3 billion budget for FY 1965, a good deal of it related to crewed and uncrewed lunar missions.
 NASA attempted to put a positive spin on the mission by noting that, aside from the cameras, Ranger 6 and its Atlas-Agena booster had both functioned "extremely well".

-Ranger 6 was launched into an Earth parking orbit and injected on a lunar trajectory by a second Agena burn.
-The midcourse trajectory correction was accomplished early in the flight by ground control.
-On February 2, 1964, 65.5 hours after launch, Ranger 6 impacted the Moon on the eastern edge of Mare Tranquillitatis (Sea of Tranquility in English).
-The orientation of the spacecraft to the surface during descent was correct, but no video signal was received and no camera data obtained.
 A review board determined the most likely cause of failure was due to an arc-over in the TV power system when it inadvertently turned on for 67 seconds approximately 2 minutes after launch during the period of booster-engine separation.